ChinmayKulkarnidotexe/GTA-VI-CountDown/README.md

 # GTA VI CountDown

-A simple and responsive countdown website that shows the number of days, hours, minutes, and seconds remaining until **May 26, 2026**.
+A simple and responsive countdown website that shows the number of days, hours, minutes, and seconds remaining until **Nov 19, 2026**.

 ![Screenshot](screenshot.png)